TriPlaneNet: An Encoder for EG3D Inversion: Method

 The second branch consists of a convolutional auto-encoder $\psi$ that learns to predict numerical offsets to the initial tri-plane features.
-The input to the autoencoder network is the channel-wise concatenation of initial reconstruction $\hat{y}$ and the difference between an input image and initial reconstruction ($x - \hat{y}$).
-Given this extended input, the autoencoder is tasked with computing tri-plane offsets $\Delta \boldsymbol{T}$ with respect to tri-plane features obtained in the first branch:
+The input to the encoder module of the autoencoder network is the channel-wise concatenation of initial reconstruction $\hat{y}$, the difference between an input image and initial input-view reconstruction ($x - \hat{y}$), and the difference between a mirrored input image and initial mirror-view reconstruction ($x_m - \hat{y}_m$).
+The decoder takes input from the encoder and first branch tri-plane features.
+Given these inputs, the autoencoder is tasked with computing tri-plane offsets $\Delta \boldsymbol{T}$ with respect to tri-plane features obtained in the first branch:

 The new tri-plane features corresponding to the inversion of the input image $x$ are then computed as an element-wise addition of tri-plane offsets $\Delta \boldsymbol{T}$ with initial tri-plane features $\boldsymbol{T} = G(\hat{w})$.
-This new tri-plane representation is similarly processed by the rendering block $\mathcal{R}(\cdot)$ to obtain the final reconstructed image:
+This new tri-plane representation is similarly processed by the rendering block $\mathcal{R}(\cdot, \cdot)$ to obtain the final reconstructed image:

 The autoencoder follows the typical U-Net \cite{Ronneberger2015UNetCN} architecture, consisting of a contracting path and an expansive path.
-For our encoder backbone, we use the pre-trained IR-SE-50 architecture from \cite{Deng2018ArcFaceAA}.
-In the decoder network, instead of using typical nearest neighbor upsampling, we use sub-pixel convolutional layers \cite{Shi2016RealTimeSI} in order to efficiently upscale the extracted features.
 The decoder architecture is similar to that of RUNet \cite{Hu2019RUNet} with some minor modifications.
-Detailed overview of the architecture is presented in Appendix \ref{supp:arch-details}.
+A detailed view of the architecture is presented in Appendix~\ref{supp:impdetails}.